ITensor/website/docs/tutorials/primes/main.md

 <span class='article_sig'>Thomas E. Baker&mdash;August 21, 2015</span>

-ITensor uses an `Index` for each argument in an `ITensor`.
-This `Index` describes the local degrees of freedom on each site; it contains the 'physics' of each site.
-For example, an index on an @@S_z@@ operator corresponds to the spin up and spin down quantum number degrees of freedom.
+Each index of an ITensor is an object of type `Index`.
+Each `Index` represents some vector space over which the tensor is defined.

-If the physics ever changes on that site (we give an example next), then we should use a different index.
-But what about sites that retain the physics but whose lines we don't want to contract?
+For example, a matrix product state (MPS) tensor has one physical `Index` of type `Site`.
+If the MPS is the wavefunction of a chain of S=1/2 spins, then a site index of a particular MPS tensor represents the "degrees of freedom" of that site.
+If the meaning of this site index ever changes (we give an example below), then we should replace the original Index with a different one.
+But what about indices that have the same meaning, but which we do not want the ITensor `*` operation to contract?
+(Recall that taking the `*` product of two ITensor contracts all pairs of identical indices.)

 For example, consider the @@S_z@@ operator.
-The two physical indices attached to the operator:
+This operator has two indices:

 <p align="center"><img src="docs/tutorials/primes/Sz.png" alt="MPS" style="height: 150px;"/></p>

-should definitely never contract.
-We want them to connect with wavefunction indices.
-The prime indices (in this case, the vertical line) are only used as a way to prevent contraction.
+When acting @@S_z@@ onto a wavefunction, we only want one of the indices (the bottom one in the above diagram) to be contracted, with the top one remaining uncontracted.
+Putting a prime on the top index enforces this behavior, assuming the wavefunction has unprimed indices.

 We will detail in this article how to use primes on indices and best practices.

 ## When not to use Primes

-An example where we might want to give a new name to a site is during coarse graining.
+An example where we might want to introduce a new `Index` (rather than priming an existing one) is during a coarse graining of a lattice (in some real-space RG procedure).
 If we go from a fine lattice to a coarser one, then we have a diagram that looks like the diagram on the left:

 <p align="center"><img src="docs/tutorials/primes/primingpractice.png" alt="MPS" style="height: 250px;"/></p>

-The physics of the `Index` is changing on the coarser level.
-We're describing a new lattice site with a different [[MPO|tutorials/MPO]] at this next level, so we introduce a new `Index` `t1`.
-We don't want to call this new site `s1'` even though we are still never going to contract `s1'` with `s1`.
-But in light of the new physics, we should just rename the `Index` (left) instead of priming the `Index` (right).
+The local physics has changed on the coarser level.
+A single site now corresponds to two sites of the original lattice.
+If the new coarse-grained lattice happens to have the same local dimension as the old, it might be tempting to "recycle" the index `s1` by using a primed copy of it as the new site index (as in the diagram on the right).
+But in light of the new physics, we should just introduce a new `Index` (left) instead of using a primed version of an existing `Index` (right).

 ## Functions that Prime Indices